Mon-Thurs: 8am-5pm | Fri: 8am-12pm Now offering virtual appointments

 TIP 6: There will be blood

-Fellas, birth is messy.
+Birth is messy.
 It starts with amniotic fluid as soon as her water breaks, and ends hours later with a baby covered in vernix, (a creamy white substance), and blood.
 There will be a lot of blood.
 There might even be poop.
 Who’s poop?
 Doesn’t matter.
 You don’t get to have an opinion about it.
 Suck it up and hang on for the ride.

 Phrases not appreciated: